- Can you get homeowners insurance on an older mobile home?

 - Adjust coverage levels.
 You can adjust the amount of coverage you have on your policy to lower costs if necessary.
 Just be sure your coverage levels are adequate in the event of a claim.

 - Improve your credit.
-Your credit score is part of the calculation of your rates; improving it by making payments on time and reducing debt can lower your rates.
+Your credit score is part of the calculation of your rates in most states; improving it by making payments on time and reducing debt can lower your rates.

 - Increase the deductible.
 When you raise your deductible, it lowers your rates.
 You’ll pay more out of pocket if you have a claim, however.